Development - Contributing

 proto/quokka.protofile with the new fields - Increase the version number in

-CMakeLists.txtby : - A major version if the change breaks backward compatibility
+CMakeLists.txtby: - A major version if the change breaks backward compatibility

 - A minor version otherwise

-- Write the exporter code
+- Write the exporter code (IDA and/or Ghidra)

 - Update the python bindings accordingly